SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 The Preprocessing Pipeline
 --------------------------

-The module also contains :code:`PreprocessingPipeline` object which aims to allow users to easily share pipelines across labs.
+The module also contains the :code:`PreprocessingPipeline` object which aims to allow users to easily share pipelines across labs.
 The input to create the pipeline is a dictionary of preprocessing steps whose keys are the names of the steps and values are dictionaries of parameters.
-For example, to construct a pipeline consisting of highpass filtering with a minimum frequency of 200 Hz followed by whitening with default parameters, we first make the appropriate dictionary
+For example, to construct a pipeline consisting of highpass filtering with a minimum frequency of 250 Hz followed by whitening with default parameters, we first make the appropriate dictionary

 .. code-block:: python